maikuITA/DigitalPlot/README.md

 If you are using a local server be sure to:
 - Comment the line 26 of the file '.htaccess';
-- Grant Apache permission to read and write in the following directories: proxy, template_c, and Logs.
+- For linux/unix OS: grant Apache permission to read and write in the following directories: proxy, template_c, and Logs.
 Otherwise, the application will not function correctly.

 After that, start your local server (e.g. with php artisan serve if using Laravel, or configure Apache/Nginx) and access the application via your browser by typing the URL hostname/dbInit in order to populate properly your db (at the end, you will be redirected to the home). <br>